AU-Master-Thesis/thesis/sections/3-methodology/study-1/language.typ

 ]

-A desire to learn the tecnology is one of the reasons why Rust was chosen.
+A desire to learn the technology is one of the reasons why Rust was chosen.
 A lot of new systems are developed using Rust, and a lot of prominent authorities have publicly urged that new software project not be developed in unsafe languages such as C++.

 #kristoffer[
   Explain some of the unique benefits of Rust.